casspop/primerCop/docs/Function and Assembly Notes.md

 ### Display notes

-The same problem that I encountered with the Drok converter reared its ugly head with the display mount.
+The same snugness problem that I encountered with the Drok converter reared its ugly head with the display mount.
 I will be adding some space to the interior of that model as well.
 It =does= fit, but it's really tight.
 Not so tight as to cause alarm, but too tight for easy assembly.

 I also will be enlarging and moving the LCD contrast adjustment hole to more correctly align it with the potentiometer on the i2c board.
 For the time being, I simply drilled it out larger so I could access the pot.

+### Wire routing

+As you assemble your parts, you will need to account for routing and dressing your wires.
+I created the 'tinyZipTieMnt' model and I used it in several places where I needed them to keep wires under control.

+I used a typical superglue (Cyanoacrylate) product.
+I noticed it seemed to take an unusual amount of time for this glue to set on the plastic.
+If I could be patient or distract myself with something long enough, it would eventually set.
+Once it did, it was quite permanent.

+You may need to drill some holes for zip ties in some areas.
+Use your own judgement.